matejtarca/FullstackJSTaskT9/README.md

 ```

 ### Running locally
-To run the API locally create `.env` file in the `t9api/` directory and specify port for the API to run at.
+To run the API locally create `.env` file in the `t9api/` directory and specify the port for the API to run at.
 Example of .env file:
 ```
 PORT=3000
 ```
-To first start the API run these commands in the `t9api/` directory
+To start the API run these commands in the `t9api/` directory
 ```bash
 npm install
 npm start